Andygol/communication/README.md

-# communication
+# Сommunication
-Place you feedback or request creating new issue
+Place your feedback or request by creating a new issue